srele96/rubypoint-task/README.md

 This method should work with a Visual Studio 2017 and onwards.
 Otherwise, read on.

-#### Cmake generators
+### CMake generators

-Cmake may generate project which Visual Studio may understand.
+CMake may generate project which Visual Studio may understand.
 For the list of supported generators, open the link below.

 [cmake-generators(7)](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html#visual-studio-generators)